What’s in a Gradebook?

 - Demonstrate improvement and program ROI

 And best of all, sit back and let us do the grading for you.
-You get Gradebook with ANY paid plan.
+You get Gradebook with most premium plans.
 If your organization has an institution-wide, or enterprise plan, you’re already covered.
+With Poll Everywhere’s LMS integrations you can export your Gradebooks, track grades, and attendance within your school’s designated LMS.